 Readers of a certain age will remember Pogo, the political satire strip that was probably the Doonesbury of the sixties.
 Walt Kelly did this great poster for the first Earth Day and really, nothing has changed.

-It's my first Earth Day as Managing Editor of TreeHugger, so all the email pitches for green products, infographics and listicles (articles made of lists) come to me.
+So many email pitches for green products, infographics and listicles (articles made of lists) come to me at TreeHugger.
 It is astounding, how many of them there are, and how trivial they can be.
 One that got me particularly cranked suggested that we could make a big difference in the state of the world by turning our TV brightness settings down and making the video game console go to sleep.
 A few years back, one of my sustainable design students asked what she could do to go green that did not involve buying replacement windows, electric cars or bamboo socks; Here is an Earth Day roundup of them, an update of an earlier version, listing the things that anyone can do.

 Where you choose to live is the single most important determinant of how much energy you use.
 But it doesn't have to be in Manhattan in a forty story building; there are neighborhoods and communities across North America that can support a walkable lifestyle, because that is what everyone did when most of our cities and towns were designed.
 Study after study shows that everything else is almost incidental.
 And has less to do with density than it does with urbanity, which I called "a mix of transit-oriented development, walkability, and historicity."